01 of 05

 Flannel is a favorite rag quilt batting because it's soft and it frays nicely when the ragged seams are exposed.
 Unlike typical quilt batting, flannel remains intact when washed, so there's no need to add quilting stitches unless you'd like to dress up the blocks a bit.

 Use flannel for all three layers of a rag quilt for an even softer finished project, but keep in mind that extra flannel adds a bit of extra weight.
+This pattern makes a quilt that will finish with the dimensions of about 38-1/2" x 53-1/2."

 Large squares: Floral print, 1-3/4 yards